Gaafar Nimeiry

-Gaafar Muhammad an-Nimeiry (otherwise spelled in English as Gaafar Nimeiry, Jaafar Nimeiry, or Ja'far Muhammad Numayri; جعفر محمد النميري; 1 January 1930 – 30 May 2009) was a Sudanese military officer and politician who served as the fourth head of state of Sudan from 1969 to 1985, first as Chairman of the National Revolutionary Command Council and then as President.
+Gaafar Muhammad an-Nimeiry (also spelled Jaafar Nimeiry, or Ja'far Muhammad Numayri; جعفر محمد النميري; 26 April 1930 – 30 May 2009) was a Sudanese military officer, politician, and revolutionary who served as the head of state of Sudan from 1969 to 1985, first as Chairman of the National Revolutionary Command Council and then as President.

-A military officer, he came to power after a military coup in 1969.
-Establishing a one-party state, with his Sudanese Socialist Union as the sole legal political entity in the country, Nimeiry pursued socialist and Pan-Arabist policies and close collaboration with Gamal Abdel Nasser of Egypt and Muammar Gaddafi of Libya.
-In 1971 Nimeiry survived a pro-Soviet coup attempt, after which he forged an alliance with Mao Zedong of China, and, eventually, with the United States as well.
+A devout Muslim and military officer, Nimeiry came to power after leading a military coup in 1969.
+He established a one-party state, with his Sudanese Socialist Union (SSU) acting as the sole legal political entity.
+He began his rule as a left-wing admirer of Egyptian President Gamal Abdel Nasser, pursuing socialist and Pan-Arabist policies.
+However, after surviving a communist-backed coup attempt in 1971 – with the crucial intervention of Libya's Muammar Gaddafi – Nimeiry systematically smashed both leftist and religious insurrections.
+He drastically shifted his policies to the right, breaking ties with the Soviet Union to forge new relations with Mao Zedong's China and ultimately becoming a close ally of the United States.

-In 1972 he signed the Addis Ababa Agreement, ending the First Sudanese Civil War.
-In his last years in power he also adopted aspects of Islamism, and in 1983 he imposed sharia law throughout the country, precipitating the Second Sudanese Civil War.
-He was ousted from power in 1985 and went into exile in Egypt.
-He returned in 1999 and unsuccessfully ran in the presidential elections in 2000.
+In 1972, Nimeiry signed the Addis Ababa Agreement, ending the First Sudanese Civil War and granting autonomy to the south.
+During his last years in power, he shifted toward Islamism, allying with the Muslim Brotherhood.
+In 1983, he controversially imposed Sharia law throughout the entire country, which triggered the Second Sudanese Civil War.
+Amid a severe economic crisis and widespread civil disobedience, he was ousted from power in 1985 and went into exile in Egypt.
+He returned to Sudan in 1999 and unsuccessfully ran in the 2000 presidential elections.

 Early life and education

-Nimeiry was educated at the Omdurman primary and elementary school, then in Wad Madani secondary school, and finally in Hantub school that had a British colonial character.
-He then studied at Khartoum University College, but, as he desired a military career, he eventually graduated from the War College in Omdurman in 1952.
-He also earned a Master of Military Science from Army Command and General Staff College in Fort Leavenworth, Kansas, United States in 1966.
+Nimeiry was educated at the Omdurman primary and elementary school, then at the Wad Madani secondary school, and finally at the Hantub school, which had a British colonial character.
+He briefly studied at Khartoum University College before pursuing a military career.
+He graduated from the War College in Omdurman in 1952.
+He later earned a Master of Military Science from the United States Army Command and General Staff College in Fort Leavenworth, Kansas, in 1966.

-Nimeiri moved on to different positions in the Sudanese Army.
-He was accused in 1957 of orchestrating a coup d'état against the Sudanese government, but there was not enough evidence to prove that he was involved.
-He was interrogated again about a failed coup attempt led by an officer named Khalid Yusuf, but the investigation did not find anything to criminalize Nimeiry in the attempted coup.

-On 28 December 1966, Lieutenant Hussein Osman with other young Communist officers tried to seize the presidential palace and the central post office, but failed.
-Among the 400 people arrested after the coup attempt failed was Colonel Gaafar Nimeiry, then commanding the Eastern Command.
-He was released on 9 January 1967 and transferred to command the infantry school.
+Rising through the ranks of the Sudanese Army, Nimeiry was frequently suspected of anti-government plotting.
+He was accused of orchestrating a coup d'état in 1957, but insufficient evidence prevented a conviction.
+He was interrogated again regarding a failed coup led by Khalid Yusuf, but was cleared.
+On 28 December 1966, following another abortive coup by junior communist officers targeting the presidential palace, Nimeiry – then commanding the Eastern Command – was among the 400 individuals arrested.
+He was released on 9 January 1967 and subsequently assigned to command the infantry school.